drizzle-lang/drizzle/docs/syntax/datatypes.md

 - `s2: set = {1, 'b', 0xa}`

 A big plus Sapphire has over Python in this regard is that, due to Sapphire's type declarations, the `{}` literal can be used to define empty sets **and** empty dicts with no hassle!

+## Ranges

+Following a similar style to Crystal, ranges are defined in two ways;

+- `0..5`
+    - Contains the numbers from 0 to 5 inclusive (0, 1, 2, 3, 4, 5)
+- `0...5`
+    - Contains the numbers from 0 to 5 exclusive (0, 1, 2, 3, 4)

+As a metaphor to remember this, you can imagine that adding the third dot pushes the 5 out of the range.